National Police Air Service: Rollout

 NPAS became operational on 1 October 2012, and was rolled out across England and Wales in stages.
-The service provides 19 helicopters and four fixed-wing aircraft, operating from 15 bases.
+The service provides 19 helicopters and four fixed-wing aircraft, operating from bases across England and Wales.

 NPAS suggested that the Police Scotland Air Support Unit join the service to reduce costs.
 However that did not materialise.

 Base closures

 In February 2015, it was announced that, due to a 14% cut in revenue over the following three years, NPAS would be closing ten bases over two years.